Sponsor MessageBecome a KQED sponsor

 • Contra Costa County Health Services will receive $100,000, and California’s Department of Fish and Wildlife will get $50,000.

-MRC will also spend $600,000 on improvements to bring the refinery into compliance with environmental regulations and on projects to mitigate the refinery’s effects on Martinez and surrounding communities, such as installing air filtration in public schools.
+MRC will spend an additional $600,000 on improvements to bring the refinery into compliance with environmental regulations and on projects to mitigate the refinery’s effects on Martinez and surrounding communities, such as installing air filtration in public schools.

 Contra Costa County Judge Benjamin Reyes II signed the final judgment on Wednesday, just days after the Martinez refinery resumed full production following a massive fire on Feb.
 1, 2025, that injured six workers and led to a partial shelter-in-place order.
 That fire was not included in the judgment; air regulators plan to address it in a separate civil action.